hendriku/iOSKeyboardSupport.js/README.md

 # 🍨 iOSKeyboardSupport.js

+## NOTE: APPLE FIXED THIS ISSUE WITH iOS 13.1

 Vanilla workaround for the problem that arrow keys from the iPad keyboard aren't recognized in web events.

 ## Problem Domain